Skip to main content

 Sessions

-Sessions control whether an agent starts fresh or continues from a previous conversation.
+Sessions control whether an agent starts fresh or continues from a previous step’s conversation.
 This affects the agent’s context window — a resumed session retains memory of previous work.

 Session modes

-fresh (default)
+new (default)

 The agent starts a new session with no memory of previous steps.